wuxb45/remixdb/README.md

 The CKBs are only used for REMIX building, which are read into memory in batch, and discarded once the building is finished.

 A CKB is often much smaller than the original key-value data block, unless the system manages huge keys with small values.
-Suppose the average CKB size is 10% of the key-value data block, this optimization trades 10% more write I/O and storage space usage for a 90% reduction of read I/O during REMIX building.
+Suppose the average CKB size is 10% of the average key-value data block size, this optimization trades 10% more write I/O and storage space usage for a 90% reduction of read I/O during REMIX building.

 `remixdb_open` opens/creates a remixdb with the optimization turned on.
 Each newly created sstable will have the CKB.